Clem-a-la-gome/TheGotitaProject_YI2023/microcontrollers/pycom/README.md

 ## Circuit using Lopy

+If you want to check the pinout diagram of the LoPy, you can check it [here](https://docs.pycom.io/gitbook/assets/lopy-pinout.pdf).

 <p align="center">
   <img src="./img/circuit_lopy.png" alt="drawing" width="500"/>
 </p>

 ## Circuito using Fipy

+If you want to check the pinout diagram of the FiPy, you can check it [here](https://docs.pycom.io/gitbook/assets/fipy-pinout.pdf).

 <p align="center">
   <img src="./img/circuit_fipy.png" alt="drawing" width="500"/>
 </p>

 ## Circuit using Wipy

+If you want to check the pinout diagram of the WiPy, you can check it [here](https://docs.pycom.io/gitbook/assets/wipy-pinout.pdf).

 <p align="center">
   <img src="./img/circuit_wipy.png" alt="drawing" width="500"/>